Alfresco/alfresco-identity-service/README.md

 2. Choose the [sample realm](./alfresco-realm.json) file and click the "Create" button.

-## Upgrading from Identity Service 1.1
+## Upgrading from Identity Service 1.1 to 1.2

   **_NOTE:_** The upgrade of the Alfresco Identity Management Service requires downtime.
-  This means that no person will be able to connect to any of the Alfresco applications while the upgrade or rollback is being done.
+  This means that no user will be able to connect to any of the Digital Business Platform components while the upgrade or rollback is being done.

 ### General upgrade procedure

-For upgrading Alfresco Identity Management Service we are mainly following the keycloak upgrade procedure.
+For upgrading Alfresco Identity Management Service we are mainly following the Keycloak upgrade procedure.
-We will be explaining how to do it if you are using the our distribution and kubernetes deployment out of the box.
+We will be explaining how to do it if you are using our out of the box distribution or Kubernetes deployment.
-However depending on the enviroment You are using you should follow the next steps:
+However depending on the environment you are using you should follow the next steps:

 1. Prior to applying the upgrade, handle any open transactions and delete the data/tx-object-store/ transaction directory.